apostrophecms/docs/docs/reference/field-types/relationship.md

 Often when two Apostrophe documents are connected by a `relationship` field, the original doc only needs one or two properties from the connected doc.
 For example, an `article` piece may connect to an `author` piece, but only need the author's name and portrait photo.
 That `author` piece may also contain rich text for a biography, an additional set of photos for a slideshow, and a string field with their home town, but we don't want to send all of that to the `article` piece as it is unnecessary and adds to work done by the server.

-A `projection` filter limits the properties of the connected doc that are populated on the original doc.
+A `project` query builder limits the properties of the connected doc that are populated on the original doc.
 The following configuration would limit the author data to only what we need:

 ```javascript
 _author: {